Now, there’s an understatement!

 U.S. NEWS PROVIDES DATA ON HOW MANY GET HOW MUCH

 Look at legal education today: many law schools are desperate to fill their classrooms, as enrollments continue their five-year slide.
 Some schools are relaxing their requirements.
 Others are beefing up their experiential learning.
 And a few are freezing – or even slashing – tuition.
 Collectively, however, such solutions are like slapping gauze on a bullet wound.
 These days, law schools are performing a highwire act, sans a balance beam or net.
 Fewer seats mean less revenue – and leaner payrolls.
 And softening entrance standards ultimately raises attrition and drops rankings – producing the proverbial “downward spiral.”
 In other words, law schools have few good options at their disposal.
-Despite legal employment beginning to bounce back, law schools must face a hard fact: the best-and-brightest still enjoy plenty of options, whether it is law school or other graduate programs.
+Despite legal employment beginning to bounce back, law schools must face a hard fact: the best-and-brightest still enjoy plenty of options, whether it is law school or other graduate program

 Grants are the top weapon for law schools to stave off a sluggish legal market.
 They provide the best of both worlds: they keep seats filled, while boosting key merit-based ranking metrics like LSAT scores.
 For cash-strapped law schools, such inducements have become the cost of doing business.
 They are the way to seal the deal with sticker-shocked applicants who are being wooed by other programs.
 Sure, this may seem shady on the surface.
 But let’s face it: raising the scholarship issue and haggling over terms is good training for future lawyers.